-Many first-time (and non-first-time) buyers wonder how much they can borrow, and how much they can afford each month.
+Many first-time (and non-first-time) buyers wonder how much they can borrow and how much they can afford each month.
 If you’re reading this, you’re probably wondering – what does a £150 000 mortgage really cost every month?
 It can feel like the most stressful part of a move – that fear of the unknown.

 The thing with this sort of question though is that almost all mortgage products are different, with different terms, interest rates and checks.

-There are lots of online calculators (including the one on this page) and little charts on house-hunting sites that can tell you what they think you should be paying but when you’re putting your details into these it’s important to remember that these are based on a really average borrower and lender, and that’s not necessarily the situation that you’re in!
+There are lots of online calculators (including the one on this page) and little charts on house-hunting sites that can tell you what they think you should be paying but when you’re putting your details into these it’s important to remember that these are based on a really average borrower, mortgage market, and lender, and that’s not necessarily the situation that you’re in!

 Things that can impact monthly cost may include: